N-yousry/Machine-Learing-COVID-19-Outcome-Prediction-Death-Recovered-/README.md

 *Implementation of Naïve Bayes, it a basic implementation of the naive bayes.*

-3.**Logistic Regression Classifier:**
+3. **Logistic Regression Classifier:**

      Without Hyperparameters Tuning, With Hyperparameter Tuning and One-Hot-Encoding, then a Comparison between the 3 models with respect to F2

 4. **Decision Tree Classifier:**

-Without Hyperprameter tuning, With Hyperparamter tuning
+    Without Hyperprameter tuning, With Hyperparamter tuning, and then a Comparison between the 2 models with respect to F2

+5. **Support Vector Machine:**
+    Without Hyperparameters Tuning, With Hyperparameters Tuningand then a Comparison between the 2 models with respect to F2

+ 6. ****FINALLY***** An evaluation for all the applied classfieres, comparing them according to the *SCORE*